2003 May - Congress votes to send troops to Iraq, making Honduras the first Central American country to authorize a deployment.

 1999 December - Honduras and Nicaragua agree to halt ground troop deployments and pull out naval forces from the Caribbean sea pending resolution of a border dispute.

 2000 June - Supreme Court rules that atrocities committed during the 1980s are not covered by amnesty of 1987.

 2001 January - Honduran Committee for the Defense of Human Rights says more than 1,000 street children were murdered in 2000 by death squads backed by the police.

 UN has claimed security forces are behind many child killings

 2003: Honduras acts over child killings

 2002 January - Ricardo Maduro inaugurated as president.
-He says armed forces will play greater role in fighting crime.
-Declaration is greeted with dismay at home and abroad.
+He says armed forces will play a greater role in fighting crime.
+The declaration is greeted with dismay at home and abroad.

 Hundreds of juvenile gangs - or maras - operate in Honduras

 2002 January - Honduras re-establishes diplomatic ties with Cuba which it severed in 1961 when Cuba was expelled from Organization of American States.